Nuand/bladeRF/doc/development/test_checklist.md

 very much desirable additions for improving QA and testing efforts.
 (Patches are always welcome!)

-When appropriate, each test for both  USB 2.0 and USB 3.0 connections.
+When appropriate, repeat each test for both USB 2.0 and USB 3.0 connections, and for both the bladeRF and bladeRF Micro.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -